luigiselmi/algorithms/README.md

 |Hash table|< log(N)|< log(N)|N / (2M)|N / M|separate chaining, N keys, M index size, no ordered operations|

 ### Graphs
+A graph is an object consisting of a set of vertices and a collection of edges that are sets of a pair of vertices.
+This definition allows self-loops, i.e. edges that connect a vertex to itself, and parallel edges, i.e. edges that connect the same pair of vertices.
+There are two categories of graphs: undirected and directed.
+In undirected graphs two edges with the same vertices in different order are the same.
+In directed graph two edges with the same vertices in different order are different.

 |Algorithm|Running Time|Space|
 |---------|------------|-----|